 Where to Buy the M50:

 You may be able to find the M50 at a military surplus store, but they will not be common since they are still in service.
-Finding one online is hit and miss, but I would not suggest spending more than $200 on one.
-Be sure you are getting one from a reputable dealer so you don’t get a used mask that is not longer serviceable.
+Finding one online is hit-and-miss, but I would not suggest spending more than $200 on one.
+Be sure you are getting one from a reputable dealer so you don’t get a used mask that is no longer serviceable.
 Here are some reputable online dealers for the M50 and accessories:

 The Final Word

 The M50 is one of the best masks you can get.
 While some of the Avon and 3M full-face respirators offer similar performance, the M50 is the only option that is rugged enough to withstand a survival situation with ease.
 The thick chlorobutyl rubber silicone will keep you protected but is still lightweight enough to be tolerable for long periods.
 If you are in the market for a protective mask, you should definitely consider picking up an M50.